TechniqueToLife/Entwine/README.md

-There are many features to this web app, but this is showcasing the basic functionality
+There are many features to this web app, this showcases the basic functionality

 <b>Some additional features:</b>